pschool-in/curriculum/content/grammar/new-topics/simile.md

  You were *as brave as a lion*.
  Your house is *as clean as a whistle*.
  This dress is perfect because it fits *like a glove*.
- I am so thirsty that my throat is *as dry as Sahara desert*.
+ I am so thirsty that my throat is *as dry as the Sahara desert*.
  ```

  ```